Rosamond McKitterick

-Rosamond Deborah McKitterick (born 31 May 1949) is an English medieval historian.
-She is an expert on the Frankish kingdoms in the eighth and ninth centuries AD, who uses palaeographical and manuscript studies to illuminate aspects of the political, cultural, intellectual, religious, and social history of the Early Middle Ages.
+Rosamond Deborah McKitterick (31 May 1949 – 13 June 2026) was an English medieval historian.
+She was an expert on the Frankish kingdoms in the eighth and ninth centuries AD, who used palaeographical and manuscript studies to illuminate aspects of the political, cultural, intellectual, religious, and social history of the Early Middle Ages.
 From 1999 until 2016 she was Professor of Medieval History and director of research at the University of Cambridge.
-She is a Fellow of Sidney Sussex College and Professor Emerita of Medieval History in the University of Cambridge.
+She was a Fellow of Sidney Sussex College and Professor Emerita of Medieval History in the University of Cambridge.

 Early life and education

 McKitterick was born Rosamond Pierce in Chesterfield, Derbyshire, England, on 31 May 1949.
 From 1951 to 1956 she lived in Cambridge, England, where her father had a position at Magdalene College.
 In 1956 she moved with her family to Western Australia where she completed primary and secondary school and completed an honours degree at the University of Western Australia.
 She holds the degrees of MA, PhD, and LittD from the University of Cambridge.

-McKitterick's doctoral thesis was entitled The Carolingian Renaissance: A Study in the Education of a Society.
+Her doctoral thesis was entitled The Carolingian Renaissance: A Study in the Education of a Society.
 It was submitted under McKitterick's maiden name of Pierce.
 The thesis was approved on 24 February 1976.
 McKitterick's supervisor was Walter Ullmann.

 Academic career

 In 1971 she returned to Cambridge University to pursue her career.
 She was a Fellow of Newnham College, Cambridge and then became a professorial fellow of Sidney Sussex College.
 McKitterick has been described as a "doyenne in her field; her decades of tireless research and teaching have been poured into a steady stream of major publications on Carolingian subjects."
-Thomas F. X. Noble considers McKitterick to be "one of the most original and productive historians of Europe's early Middle Ages".
-She has supervised 42 PhD theses to completion, as of October 2015, with five more in progress.
-She has been a member of the council of the British School at Rome.
+Thomas F.X.
+Noble considers McKitterick to be "one of the most original and productive historians of Europe's early Middle Ages".
+She supervised 42 PhD theses to completion, as of October 2015, with five more in progress.
+She was a member of the council of the British School at Rome, donating to support projects in memory of her sister Dr Judith Maitland.